Guide to Enrolling in BASIS Schools in San Antonio for 2023–24

 About BASIS Charter School Curriculum and Student Life

 Students in the BASIS Charter School Curriculum learn quite specifically how to take ownership of their own learning.
 They keep a planner called a CJ, short for Communications Journal, to write down their assignments; teachers across different courses use CJs to communicate with students and their parents.
-By middle school (grades 5–7), students using those organizational skills for subjects including Physical Geography, Introduction to Science, and Engineering & Technology, Physics, and World History.
+By middle school (grades 5–7), students use those organizational skills for subjects including Physical Geography, Introduction to Science, and Engineering & Technology, Physics, and World History.

 In high school (grades 8–12), students begin to take AP classes, but will complete most of them by 10th grade.
 After 11th grade, some students choose to graduate early, but most students stay to take college-level Capstone courses, as well as to complete Senior Projects—a months-long deep dive into a thesis of the students’ choosing.
-The Senior Project is the true culmination of the network’s curriculum, and can involve research at a university lab, or an internship at a corporation, think thank, or government entity, and may involve travel.
-Besides the obvious academic aspects, the Senior Project encourages students to pursue their own special interests, requires that they learn to present their research findings to their peers and teachers, and supports building self-reliance and independence.
+The Senior Project is the true culmination of the network’s curriculum, and can involve research at a university lab, an internship at a corporation, think tank, or government entity, and may involve travel.
+Besides the obvious academic aspects, the Senior Project encourages students to pursue their special interests, requires that they learn to present their research findings to their peers and teachers, and supports building self-reliance and independence.

 BASIS Charter Schools have a culture of hard work and celebrate individuality.
 Students observe a casual dress code—a visitor walking down the hallway during a passing period might encounter purple hair, band T-shirts, and superhero gear.
 As we discussed in our earlier post about the BASIS San Antonio—Shavano Campus, students can participate in a broad array of extracurricular activities in the realms of academics, arts and culture, and sports.